Welson

 Gainesville, Fl 32611-7900

 Welson Tremura (Ph.D, Florida State University) has a joint appointment with the Center for Latin American Studies.
-Dr. Tremura permanently joined the Center for Latin American Studies in 2002 as musician and educator who is well-versed in Brazilian Jazz, classical, and vocal music as well as traditional European classical forms, also specializes in ethnomusicology (folk religion, technology, and interdisciplinary projects) and world music.
-With a Law Degree from UNERP in Brazil, Dr. Tremura served as a development consultant and director for a major automotive manufacturing company (high precision engine components) and for several years managed and was responsible for setting up an assembly facility in southern Brazil.
+Dr. Tremura permanently joined the Center for Latin American Studies in 2002 as an educator who is well-versed in Brazilian Jazz, classical, and vocal music as well as traditional European classical forms, also specializes in ethnomusicology (folk religion, technology, and interdisciplinary projects) and world music.
+Dr. Tremura is also the co-director for "Jacaré Brazil" (Brazilian music ensemble) where he teachs guitar and vocal repertoires and organize performances.
+Dr. Tremura is also the founder and director for the Brazilian Music Institute.

-Originally from the state of São Paulo, where he studied music and law, he later attended Weber State University in Utah, University of Tennessee where he received his Masters degree and later his PhD in Musicology-ethnomusicology.
-While in Tennessee, he directed Roane State Community College Concert Choir and Celebration Show Choirs, sang with the First Presbyterian and First Street Methodist Churches of Knoxville, and also performed with the Knoxville Opera Company.
-Dr. Tremura has participated in several recordings and technology projects with renowed musical artists in Brazil as well as in the United States, and Europe.
+Originally from Brazil with a Law Degree from UNIRP, Dr. Tremura served as a development consultant and director for a major automotive manufacturing company (high precision engine components) and for several years managed an assembly facility in southern Brazil.
+He later attended Weber State University in Utah, University of Tennessee where he received his Masters degree and later his PhD in Musicology-ethnomusicology.
+While in Tennessee, he directed the Roane State Community College Concert Choir and Celebration Show Choirs, sang with the First Presbyterian and First Street Methodist Churches of Knoxville, and also performed with the Knoxville Opera Company.
+Dr. Tremura has participated in several recordings and technology projects with renowed artists in Brazil as well as in the United States, and Europe.

 Dr. Tremura has performed extensively throughout Brazil, United States, Europe, and New Zealand including the International Double Reed Convention (Rotterdam), Festival de Inverno (Campos do Jordão, Brazil), Nashville Opry Theatre Christmas Concert with Barbara Mandrel (Nashville), and the American Cancer Society Benefit Concert with Bernadette Peters (Tallahassee).
 He has also performed solo concerts for João Figueiredo and Ernesto Geisel (former Presidents of Brazil) and won second place for his composition with RTC (Rádio e Televisão Cultura).